StudioEtrange/goconfig-cli/README.md

-# Debug and work on goconfig-cli in an isolated env
+# Work on goconfig-cli

+## Prepare an isolated workspace

 	GOPATH="${PWD}/go-env"